Mission & Vision

 Unfortunately, the exterior of the new facility began to suffer irreparable damages in the early 1990’s and the search was on again for a new place to call home.
 During this time, the theatre still thrived and put on an extensive season of performances, classes, and programs.
 In the early 1990’s 5th Avenue South was not nearly the hub of Naples it is today.
 The Naples Players took a chance on developing a plot of land that was flanked by failing storefronts and a lack of foot traffic.
 In order to build a theatre from the ground up, an unprecedented fundraising effort was launched.
 The first major gift came from Frances Pew Hayes followed by additional gifts from Peg and Herb Sugden, Lois and Dick Blackburn, and Jay and Patty Baker.
 Three successive yearly grants from the State of Florida totaling nearly $1.5 million helped create the final result: the 1998 debt-free opening of The Naples Players’ Sugden Community Theatre on 5th Avenue South, with the play Me and My Girl.

-Today, the Naples Players is celebrating its 66th Season of performances, programs, and classes that inspiring our community and defining our culture for the future of the arts in Naples.
+Today, The Naples Players continues to celebrate season after season of performances, programs, and classes which are geared towards inspiring our community and defining our culture for the future of the arts in Southwest Florida.

 The Naples Players